solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/intro.md

-import Card from "../../src/components/Card" import CardLayout from "../../src/layouts/CardLayout"
+import Card from "../../src/components/Card" import CardLayout from "../../src/layouts/CardLayout" import { FAQ, FAQSection } from '@site/src/components/FAQ';

-We’re glad you’re ready to learn about publishing your Web3 apps on the Solana dApp Store, the fee-free app store for the [Saga](https://solanamobile.com/saga) device.
+The Solana dApp Store is the crypto-friendly app store for the Solana Mobile phones, Saga and the upcoming [Seeker](https://solanamobile.com).

 # Quickstart